daskol/nls/README.md

 Package to solve non-linear Schrodinger equation written with Fortran 95 and Python 2.

+NLS is scientific package that provides ability to solve effeffectively non-linear schrodinger equation with reservoir.
+These equation describes exciton-polariton condensation in microcavities.
+NLS is built on native fortran code and is based on certain natural abstraction layer that wraps native solver.
+These features are reason that makes calcualtions with NLS fast.

 ### Features

 - core written with native Fortran